Dr. Milton Saier

 Professor/Head of laboratory

 Dr. Saier established the main research lines of the lab and coordinates/guides all lab members and projects.
-His expertise in a wide range of biological fields allowed the creation/maintenance/curation of the Transporter Classification Database (TCDB) and the publication of about 600 peer-reviewed papers.
+His expertise in a wide range of biological fields allowed the creation/maintenance/curation of the Transporter Classification Database (TCDB) and the publication of more than 600 peer-reviewed papers.

 Dr. Zhongge Zhang